Mr. Louthian and the Louthian Law Firm provided me with excellent legal services regarding a legal issue with a major corporation.Errick Bethel Sr.

-You might know the unfortunate shock of being in an accident where the other party hits you, then flees the scene.
+You might know the unfortunate shock of being injured in an auto accident where the other party hits you, then flees the scene.
 Confusion clouds your mind over their taking off, possibly never to be seen again.
 How could they do that?
 And, of course, in the understandable stress of the accident, you don’t get their license plate number.

 Hit-and-runs are illegal—period.
 South Carolina’s Code of Laws require drivers involved in a crash to stop at the scene of the accident or stop as close to it as possible.
 The failure to stop after an accident could result in a felony or a misdemeanor charge, depending upon whether or not people were injured or killed.